langleyfoxall/technologies/platforms/cloudflare.md

 A content delivery network does what it says in the name, it delivers content.
 The difference between delivering content from your origin server and delivering it through a CDN can be quite significant for performance.
 CDN's deliver content from the closest data center to the initial request that the user makes.
-After one request is made to your origin server to fetch the content (e.g. images), CloudFlare then caches and optimises the image(s) and stores it on their data center network so that the image(s) decrease in load times and in some cases file size.
+After one request is made to your origin server to fetch the files (e.g. images), CloudFlare then caches the files, optimises the files and stores it on their data center network so that the files decrease in load times and in some cases file size.

 You can see the list of CloudFlare data centers [here](https://www.cloudflare.com/network).